UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Feather Landing event does not trigger if the player does not land with downward velocity
 If the player lands with close to 0 velocity or clips / teleports into an object while traveling upwards none of the landing events will trigger.

+## \[2.207\] Object Rotations are highly innacurate for slow speeds.
+The position of objects and their rotations get offset if rotations are slow (~30 degrees per second).
+All rotation transformations are affected except Area Rotate.

+## \[2.207\] Move Trigger Target Dynamic ignores X and Y Only

+Move (Target Mode) options X and Y Only are ignored when using dynamic movement.

 # Particles

 ## \[2.207\] Toggling off a Particle Object does not clear particles in playtesting